Business Internship Program (BIP)

 - receive a letter of recommendation from a Canadian employer

-Please note: A minimum number of students is required for this program to run.
+Please note: Spaces for this program are limited and a minimum number of students is required for this program to run.

 - Internships are unpaid.